William Longespée, 3rd Earl of Salisbury: Military career

-Charter witness lists place William in Normandy during Richard I's campaigns to recover lands seized by King Philip II whilst the king of England had been away on crusade.
+Charter witness lists place William in Normandy during Richard I's campaigns to recover lands seized by King Philip II whilst King Richard had been away on crusade.
 In 1205, William was sent to Poitou to command a small force of knights alongside John's bastard son, Geoffrey, after John's plans for a full scale expedition were squashed.

 Salisbury was a commander in the king's Welsh and Irish expeditions of 1210–1212 and was appointed Viceroy of Ireland, jointly with John de Gray, Bishop of Norwich, when the king left for England in 1210.
-The king also granted him the honour of Eye in Suffolk.
+The king also granted him the Honour of Eye in Suffolk.

 In 1213, Salisbury led a large fleet to Flanders, where he seized or destroyed a good part of a French invasion fleet anchored at or near Damme.
 This ended the invasion threat but not the conflicts between England and France.
 In 1214, Salisbury was sent to help Otto IV of Germany, an English ally, who was invading France.
 Salisbury commanded the right wing of the army at their disastrous defeat in that year at the Battle of Bouvines, where he was captured after the Bishop of Beauvais, Philip of Dreux, struck him with a mace.

 By the time he returned to England, revolt was brewing amongst the barons.
 Salisbury was one of the few who remained loyal to John.
 In the civil war that took place the year after the signing of the Magna Carta, Salisbury was one of the leaders of the king's army in the south.
 He was made High Sheriff of Wiltshire again, this time for life.
 However, after Louis of France landed as an ally of the rebels, Salisbury went over to his side.
 Presumably, he thought John's cause was lost.